 During the divorce proceedings, the court will consider “contributions” made to the marriage by each spouse.
 The court will also gauge negative contributions before deciding on an equitable distribution award.
 This means assets irresponsibly spent or sold during the marriage can have a significant impact on the court’s decision.
 When one spouse dissipates assets, it creates an unfair financial imbalance for the other spouse.
 However, just because money has been spent or assets sold, does not mean it will necessarily be deemed wasteful.
 There is no precise definition of wasteful dissipation, so it’s a good idea to speak with an attorney if you are divorced or thinking about getting a divorce.

 Our North Carolina divorce lawyers can help you determine if your spouse’s spending patterns are wasteful or not.
-At Krusch & Sellers, P.A., we handle all kinds of legal matters regarding divorce.
+At Krusch Law, PLLC, we handle all kinds of legal matters regarding divorce.
 Our firm has earned high ratings for our ethics and skill (AV Preeminent® Rating) and have been recognized for our achievements and client service (Super Lawyers® Selection, Superb Avvo Rating).
 We’re ready to help with your case!

 Contact our North Carolina team of divorce lawyers, or call (704) 343-8811 to schedule an appointment.